klinecharts/KLineChart/docs/en-US/guide/chart-api.md

    - `styles` It can be the style name registered through `klinecharts.registerStyles`, or it can be an object, a list of styles, see [styles](./styles.md) for details, and supports increments.
    - `customApi` customize some APIs.
      - `formatDate` formats a date.
-     - `formatBigNumber` format big numbers, such as 1000 into 1k, 1000000 into 1M, etc.
+     - `formatBigNumber` format big numbers, such as 1000 into 1k, 1000000 into 1M, etc.\
+   - `thousandsSeparator` thousands separator

 ## dispose(dcs)